acbart/myracketrelationshipiscomplicated.com/README.md

 In the spring 2019, I received permission to try redesigning 108 from the ground-up.
 I chose Python as a language, because most folks use Python, I like Python, and I have had good experiences teaching Python.
 We are still in the process of redesigning the course, but I was pleased with my first stab.
 There's still a *ton* I want to fix, but overall the experience was a lot more fun to teach.

 What works for me may not work for others.
-I know that many HtDP adopters will tell me that their courses are perfectly fine experiences that don't traumatize learners.
+I know that many PbD adopters will tell me that their courses are perfectly fine experiences that don't traumatize learners.
 Fabulous for their students, if true (I'd love to see evidence to back up their claims, of course).
 But I can clearly say that Racket is not working where I'm at, and it's high time for a change.

 # So why not Racket?